babar-raza/package-descriptions/apose.com/nuget/aspose-for-cpp/Aspose.PDF.md

 Console::WriteLine(allText);
 ```

-### Convert PDF to DOC Format
+## Convert PDF to DOC Format
 One of the most popular feature of Aspose.PDF for C++ is to convert PDF documents to other formats without needing to understand the underlying structure of the resultant format.
-Give the following snippet a try with your own samples.
+Give the following snippet a try with your own sample:
 ```c++
 auto doc = MakeObject<Document>(u"template.pdf");
 doc->Save(u"output.doc", MakeObject<DocSaveOptions>());